 It's important to spend some time talking with your child about what will take place before the first cleaning visit happens.
 Talk to children about the significance of keeping their teeth healthy, and describe what the dentist will do in language that is suitable for their age and stage of development.

-If dentist appointments are a source of worry for you, try not to express your feelings to your kid during the session.
+If dentist appointments are a source of anxiety or stress for you, try not to express your feelings to your child during the session.
 When it comes to responding to new experiences, they look to you for direction.
 If you appear to be concerned, they will be as well.
+Doing your best to stay positive regarding visits to the dentist can be very helpful.

 During the Appointment